nus-unix-workshop/2021-s1/docs/index.md

-# NUS UNIX@Home Workshop
+# Unix 101: The NUS SoC Unix@Home Workshop
 ### AY20/21 Semester 1

 ## About

-The NUS SoC UNIX Workshop is a workshop organized by faculty members of the School of Computing, National University of Singapore, for first-year students.
-This year, we will conduct the "UNIX@Home" version, entirely online via Zoom.
+The NUS SoC Unix Workshop is a workshop organized by faculty members of the School of Computing, National University of Singapore, for first-year students.
+This year, we will conduct the "Unix@Home" version, entirely online via Zoom.

 ## Objectives
 The aims for the workshop are

-- To introduce students to using UNIX-based computing environment for daily computing tasks
+- To introduce students to using Unix-based computing environment for daily computing tasks
-- To prepare students to be efficient in using UNIX for their computing career
+- To prepare students to be efficient in using Unix for their computing career

 After taking the workshop, students are expected to:

-- Understand common terminology: UNIX, Linux, Ubuntu, SunOS, ssh, host, command line, shell, operating systems, etc.
+- Understand common terminology: Unix, Linux, Ubuntu, SunOS, ssh, host, command line, shell, operating systems, etc.
-- Appreciate the advantages of the UNIX environment
+- Appreciate the advantages of the Unix environment
-- Understand the UNIX file organization
+- Understand the Unix file organization
-- Able to perform common file management tasks (create/copy/move/remove/change permission, etc) through UNIX shell
+- Able to perform common file management tasks (create/copy/move/remove/change permission, etc) through Unix shell
-- (For Windows 10 users) Setup local UNIX environment
+- (For Windows 10 users) Setup local Unix environment
 - Setup apt (Win10) or Homebrew (macOS) and able to use it to install library or applications

 ## Time and Venue